 Mexican Cinnamon sticks are actually Ceylon Cinnamon sticks imported almost exclusively from the Island of Sri Lanka.
+Mexico does not grow Cinnamon.
 Soft and easily to crumble or grind. it is known as Canela in Mexico.
 A subtle sophisticated taste that never overpowers a recipe and adds to depth of flavor.
 Mexican Cinnamon or Ceylon Cinnamon is very fragrant and the only Cinnamon that should be used in all traditional Mexican recipes.

 The Mexican name for Cinnamon is Canela.
 The vast bulk of Cinnamon that Mexico consumes (96%) is imported Ceylon Cinnamon.
 Ceylon Cinnamon or to give its proper scientific name Cinnamomum Zeylanicum, comes from the tiny Island of Sri Lanka located on the southern tip of India.

 According to the UN COMTRADE figures, in 2011 Mexico imported US$65 million worth of Ceylon Cinnamon out of which $63 Million was Ceylon Cinnamon.
 That means per capita consumption of Cinnamon in Mexico, especially Ceylon Cinnamon is the highest in the World.